This is the featured image of the Process Your Dance Piano blog article.

 Layers

 We will begin by listening to the three different piano layers prepared previously.
-Let’s listen to each individually.
+Let's hear from each individually.

 This is a close-up screenshot of piano layers channels before processing.